Showroom Camera

 precisely.
 In this case, however, procedural animation is unavoidable because of the

 interactive nature of the experience.
-The motion of the ArcRotateCamera
+The motion of the ArcRotateCamera itself

 is a form of procedural animation, and transitioning smoothly from such interactive